River Tay, near Spittalfield. Left bank only.

 Upper Third This water is really only safely available when the depth on the gauge at Caputh is reading 1 ft.
 (0.3m) or less on Fishpal's website (0.5m on the SEPA and PDAA websites).
 This is because of changes to the nature of the beat caused by the very heavy floods of January 2016.

-Directly opposite the hut you have some large boulders closer to the left-hand bank and, looking upstream (when the water is low), there are three pairs of boulders showing mid-river.
+Directly opposite the hut you have some large boulders closer to the left-hand bank and, looking upstream (when the water is low), there are three pairs of boulders showing mid-river (you can see these boulders at the beginning of Iain Bain's video, below).
 These three pairs mark the beginning of a spine of gravel which extends upstream almost to the top of the beat.
 It should be noted, however, that if you are standing on the top of the gravel spine you will be over half-way across the river and well into Baldarroch’s water – please don’t fish from here despite there seldom being anyone fishing the Baldarroch beat!

 Fish can be found resting in the eddies and pots under the right-hand bank and they have also been known to lie on the reverse of the gravel spine in the quieter water flowing over the gravel.
 If fishing down this part of the beat you are strongly advised to stay to the left bank side of the pairs of rocks as, outboard of them, the current can be quite fierce and, in places, the river-bed unstable.